 Since I was a child, I always wanted to work with animals.
 I grew up around them and wanted to pursue a career as a wildlife biologist.
 In order to follow my dream, I studied Biology/Ecology and Environmental Studies at the University of Colorado at Boulder.
 The summer after graduating, I worked for the Forest Service and Bureau of Land Management in Northern California.

-It was here that I got to experience working with goshawks, spotted owls and bald eagles.
-Following that seasonal position, I came to Maui in the fall of 2014 as a Americorp Kupu intern to work with the Maui Nui Seabird Recovery Project.
-I instantly fell in love with the project and the birds and was ecstatic when I got hired on full time with the Seabird Recovery Project as a Field Biologist in the summer of 2015.
-Thank you so much for helping native Hawaiian species and the people who are determined to protect them!
-You are helping invest in a brighter future for tomorrow for these endangered animals.
+Hawaiʻi is the extinction capital of the world – here we have more endangered species per square mile than anywhere else in the world.
+Thank you so much for supporting native Hawaiian species and the people who are determined to protect them!
+You are helping invest in a brighter tomorrow for these endangered animals.